 He had money.
 What made him able to make these movies on his terms?

 There’s a famous story of him working on The Shining with Shelley Duvall.
-By the end of the scene, she is worked up.
-She’s distraught.
-She’s emotional.
+By the end of the scene, she is worked up, distraught and emotional.
 I don’t remember the exact details of it but it seemed borderline abusive.

 There’s been a lot written about that working relationship.
 Shelley Duvall herself spoke of it appreciatively later, although it was not an easy experience for her.
 She developed mental illness for unrelated reasons later on.
 Kubrick’s daughter, Vivian, made a documentary about the making of The Shining.
 He’s not particularly nice to her on set.
 She seems fragile and harried.

 It’s a character she plays also.